bctala/AirForge/README.md

 #### **License**

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

+---

 #### **Based On**

-This project incorporates code from [WordlistGenerator] (https://github.com/lamaAlshuhail/WordlistGenerator), originally developed by @lamaAlshuhail
+This project incorporates code from [WordlistGenerator](https://github.com/lamaAlshuhail/WordlistGenerator), originally developed by @lamaAlshuhail.